Tropical Storm Helene forms in Caribbean and is expected to become a hurricane and move toward US

 Bucci said states including Tennessee, Kentucky and Indiana could see rainfall associated with the storm.

-A tropical storm warning was in effect for Grand Cayman; for eastern Mexico from Rio Lagartos to Tulum; and for Cuba’s Artemisa, Pinar del Rio and the Isle of Youth.
+A tropical storm warning was in effect for Florida's Dry Tortugas; the lower Florida Keys west of the Seven Mile Bridge; Grand Cayman; Rio Lagartos to Tulum, Mexico; and the Cuban provinces of Artemisa, Pinar del Rio, and the Isle of Youth.

-Meanwhile, a storm surge watch was in effect for Florida’s Tampa Bay, Charlotte Harbor and from Indian Pass south to Flamingo.
-A tropical storm watch was issued for Dry Tortugas, the Lower Keys west of the Seven Mile Bridge, Flamingo to the south of Englewood and from west of Indian Pass to the Walton Bay county line.
+Meanwhile, a storm surge watch was in effect for Florida's Tampa Bay, Charlotte Harbor and from Indian Pass south to Flamingo.
+A tropical storm watch was issued for the middle Florida Keys from the Seven Mile Bridge to the Channel 5 Bridge; Flamingo to south of Englewood; and from west of Indian Pass to the Walton Bay County line.

 The National Weather Service in Tallahassee, Florida, urged people to take potential evacuations seriously.